sivareddyit/qubership-envgene/docs/use-cases/environment-instance-generation.md

 1. The `env_builder` job runs in the pipeline:
    1. Reads Environment Inventory
    2. Reads BG Domain object to determine namespace roles
-   3. For `origin` Namespace: Uses `envTemplate.bgArtifacts.origin` artifact
+   3. For `origin` Namespace: Uses `envTemplate.bgNsArtifacts.origin` artifact
-   4. For `peer` Namespace: Uses `envTemplate.bgArtifacts.peer` artifact
+   4. For `peer` Namespace: Uses `envTemplate.bgNsArtifacts.peer` artifact
    5. For `controller` Namespace: Uses `envTemplate.artifact` artifact
    6. For all other objects: Uses `envTemplate.artifact` artifact